 Inexplicably, though, my personal favorite did not make the bloody cut.
 It is Jacques Tourneur’s Night of the Demon (1957), based on “Casting the Runes,” a short story by the aforementioned ghost storyteller M. R. James.
 On US radio the story was dramatized under its original title on the literary thriller series Escape.
 When it was shown on BBC 2 TV here in Britain a few nights ago, I seized the opportunity to go once more into that not so gentle Night.
 Much to my relief, I had not yet become immune to its powers.

 Once again, I was startled by that hand on the banister; once again, my skin showed pimply evidence of the film’s workings upon my imagination.
 After the screening, my unimpressed partner, an incorrigible prankster who knows how to make me jump (which is not all that difficult), caught me unawares (which is easier still) and passed me a slip of paper with a runic-looking message.
 Upon closer inspection, though, it bore an inscription of three little words far more reassuring.
 Though constantly under attack, my heart is still beating for him.

-In its two versions, Night (or Demon) is central to the debate about horror and terror—the former trying to shock by showing, the latter causing unease by the subtler force of suggestion.
+In its two versions, Night (or Curse) is central to the debate about horror and terror—the former trying to shock by showing, the latter causing unease by the subtler force of suggestion.
 A curse on the CFCA for not casting their votes for it!
 Anyone got runes?